ilifu/ilifu_user_docs/docs/data/data_management.md

 mkdir logs
 ```

-Then we write an sbatch file to run our copy on a SLURM compute node, ensuring we use 16 CPUs and allow enough wall-time to complete the transfer:
+Then we write an sbatch file, `parallel_copy.sbatch` to run our copy on a Slurm compute node, ensuring we use 16 CPUs and allow enough wall-time to complete the transfer:

 ```bash
 #!/bin/bash